ABOUT THE AUTHOR

 2. Vaccinations and Travel Insurance

-As for every holiday abroad, you should make sure to organize travel insurance before coming to Colombia.
-A little extra tip: ask the insurance company if they can provide the coverage documents in Spanish.
-This will save you a lot of trouble in case you have to use your insurance.
-Moreover, you should consult with your doctor on recommended vaccinations.
-Of course, this is a personal decision but, for example, some National Parks highly recommend a vaccination for yellow fever for certain areas such as Caño Cristales, the Amazon and Eastern Plains region.
-At the El Dorado Airport in Bogota, you can get the yellow fever vaccine for free at the Vaccination Point located on the second floor next to the DIAN offices.
-Its recommended to have the vaccine 10 days before traveling to these regions, have your full vaccination card with you as well, and know your allergies before accessing this vaccine.
+It's also a good idea to check with your doctor about recommended Colombia vaccinations.
+Ultimately, it's up to you, but some national parks do recommend getting vaccinated for yellow fever in certain areas, like Caño Cristales, the Amazon, and the Eastern Plains region.
+If you're flying out of El Dorado Airport in Bogotá, you can get the yellow fever vaccine for free at the Vaccination Point on the second floor next to the DIAN offices.
+It's recommended to get the vaccine 10 days before traveling to these regions, have your full vaccination card with you as well, and know your allergies before accessing this vaccine.

 COVID vaccine is no longer required to enter Colombia.